 This national scandal is finally out in the open.
-Whilst others have been busy collating statistics for years, we have been actively trying to make this stop.
-Let us hope that these collective efforts will finally bring an end to cover ups in the elderly care system which lead to our elderly being neglected and abused.
+Whilst others have been busy collating statistics for years, we were actively trying to bring an end to cover ups in the elderly care system which lead to our elderly being neglected and abused.

 "You keep raising the same concerns"

 " Your behaviour is

 "We can no longer meet the needs of your loved one"

 "You leave us with no alternative but to ban you"

 "You can only visit one hour a day / a week"